 8 min read · Climate

-Coastal Marin and the North Bay salt-air belt — Sausalito, Tiburon, Stinson Beach area, parts of Mill Valley — combine three demanding conditions: persistent moisture, salt-air corrosion, and challenging hillside access.
-Plus Chapter 7A on most parcels.
-Here's how to spec siding honestly for this environment.
+Coastal Marin and the North Bay salt-air belt — Sausalito, Tiburon, the Stinson Beach area, parts of Mill Valley — stack three demanding conditions on one wall: persistent marine moisture, salt-air corrosion, and Chapter 7A wildfire exposure on most hillside parcels.
+Add narrow, steep access and Bay Area labor, and you get one of California's most exacting exterior environments.
+Here's how to spec an assembly that answers all of it honestly rather than chasing one problem at a time.

 The complete coastal Marin assembly